remix-run/react-router/docs/api/Router.md

 ### `replaceWith(routeNameOrPath, [params[, query]])`

-Programatically replace current route with a new route.
+Programmatically replace current route with a new route.
 Does not add an entry into the browser history.

 #### Examples